Bürgl Hut

 The formerly self-catering hut is today partially managed (ca. 20 beds and 25 mattress places) and is found on the southern slopes of the Geißstein (2,363 m), 5 km north of Mittersill and 7 km east of the Thurn Pass.

 The Alpine hut lies at the head of the Mühlbach valley, that runs up from the Salzach valley near Uttendorf/Stuhlfelden.

 The climb to the hut from Stuhlfelden takes 2–3 hours, but the track to the hut is also open to bicycles or motor vehicles.
 The approach from Hinterglemm takes somewhat longer.

-The hut is and important base for the so-called Pinzgau Ridgeway (Pinzgauer Spaziergang), a popular mountain trail.
+The hut is an important base for the so-called Pinzgau Ridgeway (Pinzgauer Spaziergang), a popular mountain trail.
 The climb from the hut to the Geißstein takes about 2 hours.